blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 10. While waiting for the initial replication/synchronization, move on to the next task.

 ### Task 2: Creating the Recovery Plan
+# need a new task to script a failover gracefully
 In this task, you will create the recovery plan that will be used to orchestrate failover actions, such as the order in which failed-over VMs are powered on.

 1. Within the properties of the Recovery Services vault, click on **Recovery Plans (Site Recovery)** under Manage.
 Click on Step 2: Manage Recovery Plans.